hamstie/meanwell-bic2mqtt/README.md

 # meanwell-bic2mqtt (under construction)
 Tool to control Power Supplys from Mean Well via MQTT

-was forked from stcan/meanwell-can-control
+was forked from https://github.com/stcan/meanwell-can-control <br>

-Changes:
+Some new features:
  - possible to use cbic2200.py as a module
+ - can bus handling
+   - read write read check to decrease eeprom write cycles
+   - write read check to increase stability
+   - can read failues will be raised a Timout or RuntimeExeption
+ - disabling eeprom write access (not tested yet)
  - (todo) add mqtt-interface client

-This fork wasn't tested yet (no received hardware) !!!

-Tested with the 24V Version BIC-2200-24-CAN and NPB-abc0 Series Charger Please note:  this tool is not yet complete and also not fully tested.
+Pre-Tested with the 24V Version BIC-2200-24-CAN<br>
+Please note: this tool is not yet complete and also not fully tested. <br>
 Do not use without monitoring the devices.

-There is no error handling yet !!!
+**There is no error handling yet !!!**

 What is missing:
 - variables plausibility check

-       Usage: ./bic2200.py parameter value
+       Usage: ./cbic2200.py parameter value

        on                   -- output on
        off                  -- output off